-Pasta with Brussels sprouts and pancetta is a wonderful way to use Brussels sprouts when they are in season and a really easy and quick meal.
-This quick pasta recipe also has pancetta which really goes so well with Brussels sprouts.
-Pasta with pancetta and Brussels sprouts is really such a delicious combination and the perfect match of flavors.
+Brussels sprouts pasta is a wonderful way to use Brussels sprouts when they are in season and it is such a quick meal.
+With crispy pancetta, perfectly seared Brussels sprouts, and pasta, it is a delicious combination of flavors that makes the perfect easy Fall dinner.

 This pasta comes together very quickly so most of your time will be searing your Brussels sprouts and crisping up the pancetta.
 Easy enough!